 Our LLB Law (Top-up) (Distance Learning) degree is offered via distance learning, complete with comprehensive supervision of your dissertation.
 You do not need to have completed your Graduate Diploma in Law (GDL) with London Met to enrol on this programme.
 International students are also welcome.

-The module requires you to undertake detailed, critical research into a law topic of your choosing and write a research plan and essay of 8,000 words.
+The module requires you to undertake detailed, critical research into a law topic of your choosing and write a research plan and essay.

 This course is recognised as a Qualifying Law Degree for progression to the Legal Practice Course (solicitors) or the Bar Professional Training Course (barristers).